-Our program combines a one-year clinical experience followed by at least two years of advanced training in basic, translational or clinical research, while continuing a longitudinal patient care experience.
+Our program combines a one-year clinical experience followed by at least two years of scholarly work, which can include advanced training in basic, translational or clinical research, while continuing a longitudinal patient care experience.
 The program is led by a broadly experienced faculty who will train physicians to be pediatric rheumatologists and leaders in pediatric rheumatology.

 Fellowship training program director

 The history, expertise and compassion that make Children’s Hospital of Philadelphia unique are also what makes it the best place for medical trainees.

 The key goals of the fellowship program are to:

 - To lead the comprehensive care of children with rheumatic diseases.

 - To incorporate the role of medical and allied healthcare professionals in patient care.

 - To understand the role of community resources in the care of children with rheumatic diseases.

 - To work within interdisciplinary teams.